 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials need a sturdier container.
-Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt—up to 10,000 pounds on a single pull.
-The 2-to-3-foot side walls let skid steers and wheelbarrows load without spilling, and we stay within USDOT truck weight limits on every Yuma route.
+Dense debris won't work in a standard roll-off.
+Our reinforced-steel lowboy roll-offs are built for concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds.
+The low 2-to-3-foot side walls let a skid steer or wheelbarrow load straight over the rim without busting USDOT truck weight limits on Yuma routes.

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash in them—earn the lowest per-ton rate.
-I size the container and dispatch your dumpster based on a quick call with the site super regarding the expected tonnage.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate, and the rest are billed by the tonnage.
+I size your container and dispatch the dumpster based on a quick call with the site super.

 Tonnage Limits and Weight Overage Policy

-Every construction roll-off ships with a set tonnage allowance included; additional weight is billed at the published per-ton rate against the scale-house ticket at disposal.
-The cap is set by container size and listed on your upfront quote: there are no surprises when the truck weighs in—which is why we recommend roofing tear-off jobsite containers for shingles, as the weight would otherwise exhaust your mixed-debris allowance.
+Every construction roll-off comes with an included tonnage allowance: additional weight is billed at our published per-ton overage rate against the scale-house ticket at disposal.
+The cap is set by container size and is listed on your upfront quote—so there are no surprises when the truck weighs in.
+We recommend roofing tear-off jobsite containers for shingles; heavy roof waste should not eat your mixed-debris allowance.

 20-yard